FuelLabs/fuel-indexer/docs/README.md

 ### Finished! 🥳

-Congrats, you just created, built, and deployed your first index on the world's fastest execution layer.
+Congrats, you just created, built, and deployed your first indexer on the world's fastest execution layer.
 For more detailed info on how the Fuel indexer service works, make sure you [**read the book**](https://fuellabs.github.io/fuel-indexer/master/).

 ## `forc-index` Plugin